As a result of the current Federal government funding situation, the information on this website may not be up to date or acted upon.

 Planning with family and friends before the transplant is important.
-Adjust, organize, and delegate duties and schedules, so that everyone knows how best to help you.
-You also may find it helpful to speak with other transplant survivors for emotional support.
+Think about your responsibilities and who might be able to do them for you.
+Give people specific tasks to help you.
+Have a family member or friend organize your support.
+You also may find it helpful to talk with other transplant recipients for tips and emotional support.

 To learn specific ideas that have helped other patients plan for transplant, and to find other transplant patients and survivors, see Preparing Yourself & Your Family.

-Many transplant survivors say they feel better after one year.
+Many transplant recipients survivors say they feel better one year after transplant.
 Some people feel better sooner, for others it takes more time.

-During the first several months after a transplant, your immune system will be weak and unable to fight infections easily.
-During this time it helps to focus on eating well, avoiding infections, and staying healthy.
-By one year after transplant, many transplant survivors are able to return to work or school.
+During the first several months after a transplant, your body will be weak.
+You may also be at higher risk for infections.
+To ease your recovery, follow the instructions from your transplant team.
+By one year after transplant, many transplant recipients are able to return to work or school.

-During recovery, most transplant survivors have some side effects from their transplant.
-Some of these effects or complications last for several months and are easy to manage.
-Other effects are long-term and can be serious or painful.
-You cannot always control whether you will have these long-term effects, but you and your doctor can take steps to treat and cope with them.
+During recovery, most transplant recipients experience some side effects.
+These may last for several months or longer.
+Some are easy to manage.
+Others may be serious or painful.
+You can't always control whether you will have these long-term effects, but you and your doctor can take steps to treat and cope with them.

 To learn how to stay healthy during recovery and manage the effects of a transplant, see Life after transplant.

-To find out about tests and medications you may need after transplant, see Post-Transplant Care Guidelines.
+To find out about tests and medications you may need after transplant, see After Transplant Care Guides.

 A transplant is a long and intense process that will affect the entire family.
-Learning what to expect can help you, your child, and your family cope with the challenges ahead.
+Learn what to expect to help you and your family cope with any challenges ahead.